HelloSleuth/chess-sleuth/README.md

 # chess-sleuth
-ChatGPT vs. Stockfish in the chess bot battle of the century.
+ChatGPT vs. Stockfish in the chess bot battle of the century from the folks at [Sleuth](https://hellosleuth.com/)!

 ## Requirements
 * An OpenAI API Key